 Food takes on a whole new meaning when you’re a mom-to-be.
-Not only can it boost your energy levels and sense of wellbeing during the often exhausting nine months of pregnancy, but it also directly influences the health of the little one growing and developing inside you.
+Not only can it boost your energy levels and sense of wellbeing during the exhausting nine months of pregnancy, but it also directly influences the health of the little one growing inside you.
 In fact, what you eat — or don’t eat — in the first 100 days of parenting, starting from conception, can affect the extent to which your child may develop chronic conditions such as obesity, diabetes, and cardiovascular disease in the future.
 This is the concept of “early nutrition and metabolic programming”.

 Eat today for their tomorrow

 “This idea of early nutrition programming is all about giving your unborn child the best start in life,” says Dr. Marco Turini, PhD, Head of Global Scientific Affairs at Nestlé Nutrition, Switzerland.
-“During this nine months’ pregnancy, the nutrition and environment your child experiences influences how your child grows and develops before birth, and can programme his growth and health for years to come.
+“During this nine months’ pregnancy, the nutrition and environment your child experiences influence how your child grows and develops before birth, and can programme his growth and health for years to come.
 This requires special attention to provide adequate nutritional care.
 That’s why gaining the appropriate amount of weight and choosing foods rich in nutrients are so important for your child’s health.”

 Why your weight matters